Light Up A Life – A time for family to remember

 Every Christmas our Hospice holds a service of remembrance.
 At a time of year when people are thinking of family it’s important to give thanks for the lives of those we have lost over the years.

-The last date to register is 5pm on Wednesday 9th December at 5 pm.
-To register please make a donation through the Donation Tree below or email Claudia.email@example.com.
+The virtual service will be held on Wednesday 9th December 2020 at 7 pm.
+To take part in the service click this link on the above time and date.
+You will need to register to attend and the last date to do this is 5pm on Wednesday 9th December at 5 pm.
+To register please make a donation through the Donation Tree below or email firstname.lastname@example.org.

 To highlight the importance of family and how palliative care can play such a key role in bringing people together we spoke to Pricilla Omoh a member of our Hospice @ Home team.